-Upload your portfolio as a single PDF of no more than 20 pages, with a file size of 10 megabytes or less, with your resumé and statement as the first pages.
+Upload your portfolio as a single PDF of no more than 20 pages, with a file size of 10 megabytes or less.
 If your PDF exceeds 10MB, you may upload a second multi-page PDF.
 You can also upload individual image (jpg) and/or video (mov) files.
 Images should be no larger than 1280x1280px @72dpi; video files should be no larger than 20MB.

 3-year application portfolio